piotrwitek/react-redux-typescript-jspm-starter/README.md

 ## Pros / Cons

-- If you are depending on TypeScript compiler built-in into the editor/IDE you're using, you can experience some issues and limitations because of older compiler version over which you don't have control.
+- be aware that using TypeScript compiler built-in into the editor/IDE like in WebStorm, can give you some trouble because of compiler version over which you don't have any control.
 Instead you should depend on a local npm TypeScript installation included in project.
-Visual Studio Code and alm.tools allows the possibility to use local TS npm package.
+Visual Studio Code and alm.tools allows the possibility to use a locally installed TS package in your project.
-In case you want to stick to using IDE with "baked-in TS" you could turn off it's compilation process and check your types in command line with either `npm run tsc` or `npm run tsc:watch` commands for one-time or continuous-incremental type-checking.
+In case you want to stick to using IDE with "baked-in TS" you could turn off it's compilation process and run type-checking from a command line utilizing provided helper scripts `npm run tsc` or `npm run tsc:watch` commands for one-time check or a continuous-incremental type-checking.

 - During development there is no need to emit intermediate JS files, this workflow will load your TS files directly in-browser, otherwise you'll lose Hot-Reload capability (new files emitted after each change) and experience much slower workflow without any advantages.

-- A lot of boilerplates add Babel transpilation step into their dev-workflow with TypeScript, which introduces additional costly build step which slows you down, this workflow only adds async/generators transform (Babel internally doing the same!) only during creation of production bundle (not during development, so it is fast)
-__It's worth to know that Babel is similarly using regenerator internally for async/generators transform__ (https://babeljs.io/docs/usage/caveats/)

-- SystemJS vs Webpack Hot-Module-Reload: SystemJS hot-reloading works differently from Webpack HMR, it loads each src file separately so there is no need for bundling step.
-During hot-reload it delete updated module from the System registry and re-imports it and other modules that import this module, ensuring to always have the latest changes.
-This approach gives you great scalability with increasing modules count as you reload only concerned modules and it is also very reliable because of it's simple concept.

-- If you are using async/generator functions for production and want to transpile to ES5 for old browsers support, you can use `npm run regenerator` command.
-(I'm working to provide alternative solution which will use typescript@next nightly release.)

 ---